Cancel anytime

 Total Addressable Market (TAM)

-The US electricity market is estimated to be worth hundreds of billions of dollars annually.
-AEP is positioned to capture a significant portion of this market, focusing on reliable and sustainable electricity supply.
+The TAM for the US electric utility market is estimated to be several hundred billion dollars annually.
+AEP is positioned to capture a portion of this TAM through its regulated utilities, transmission network, and investments in renewable energy.

 Upturn SWOT Analysis